MoyinF/cmput412-w23/FinalProject/README.md

 ```
 ssh duckie@csc229xx.local # where csc229xx is the duckiebot's hostname
-vim /data/final_config.yaml # creates or opens the stall file, where you write the number of the stall and save
+vim /data/final_config.yaml # creates or opens the config file, where you edit the configurations (an example is given in final_config.yaml)
 ```

 To run the program, ensure that the variable `$BOT` stores your robot's host name (ie. `csc229xx`), and run the following commands: